ssjw/new-host-setup/backup-pi-configuration.md

     noipv6rs
     static routers=192.168.1.1
     static domain_name_servers=8.8.8.8 8.8.4.4

+# Updating Hostname

+1. Change /etc/hostname to the short hostname (e.g. nextcloud)
+2. Change /etc/hosts so that there is a line for the hostname with the fully qualified domain name (e.g. `192.168.1.101 nextcloud.pigsn.space nextcloud`)
+3. Execute `hostname $(cat /etc/hostname)`

+`hostname --fqdn` should now show the fully qualified domainname, and `hostname` should show just the hostname.

 # Changing Systemd Boot Target on Systemd OSes
 A seemingly good explanation of Systemd is at